mingjunchin/event-outbox/README.md

 ## TODO

-- [ ] Demonstrate how we can add AVRO schema to the event payload
+- [ ] Demonstrate how we can add AVRO schema to the event payload.
+    - [x] Serialize payload as byte using AVRO schema and store as `bytea`
+    - [ ] Deserialize payload using AVRO schema.